nikodemus/foolang/README.md

 # foolang

-A Smalltalk-inspired object language that liberally cribs from Erlang and Fortress.
+A Smalltalk-inspired object language that liberally cribs from Common Lisp, Erlang and Fortress.

 **Status**: bootstrap evaluator implementation in progress.